rosemadr/rosemadr/README.md

 ---
 A former publisher and Literature and Philosophy MA grad turned Software Engineer.
 You can see my very first coding attempts (of a literary bent of course!) saved for posterity in my will-compare repository – a project to compare versions of Hamlet.

 I have now been a SWE for 3+ years.
-I have a mixed technical background, having original trained in Java, spent significant time doing data engineering, am now doing a Full-Stack role.
+I have a mixed technical background.
+Having original trained in Java and spent time doing data engineering, I am now doing a Backend Kotlin role.
 I love learning new technologies and getting stuck in to the problem at hand.

 I am passionate about Sustainable Software Engineering and delivered a talk on the topic ("From Clean Code to Green Code") at JAX New York conference in October 2024.